 In this hypothetical game, the Seahawks defeat the Broncos 37-34.
 The bet will be considered a “push” or a tie, meaning there is no winner, as the result is the same as the spread of “3”.
 Wagers will be returned to the bettors.

-NFL point spreads are popular for a reason: it allows players to wager on any team at relatively the same price.
+NFL point spreads are popular for a reason: they allow players to wager on any team at relatively the same price.
 When wagering favorites, players can get a near-even payout, while underdogs are given more leeway and do not have to win outright.
-Spreads are adjusted as the public places bets (action) or through circumstances like injuries, weather conditions etc. Be sure to check updates and research frequently.
+Spreads are adjusted as the public places bets (action) or through circumstances like NFL injuries, weather conditions, etc. Be sure to check updates and research frequently.

 NFL Point Spread Betting FAQs